ThinkDataEd/student/docs/unit2/lesson3.md

 A class of 28 students were randomly given sticky notes with numbers 0 on all of them but one, which is 1,000,000.

-7. If you were to create a dot plot by placing the sticky notes at the corresponding values on the axis, write your answers to the following questions in your DS Journal:
+7. Below is a visualization (dot plot)created by a class by placing the sticky notes at the corresponding values on the x-axis. write your answers to the following questions in your DS Journal:

+<strong style="color: blue;"> Insert chart/picture here</strong>

     100. <strong style="color: red;">What is the typical value of these data? </strong>

-    101. <strong style="color: red;">Using the formula we learned in class, what's the mean, or average, value of this distribution. </strong>
+    101. <strong style="color: red;"> Using the formula we learned in class, what's the mean, or average, value of this distribution. </strong>

-    102. <strong style="color: red;">Does the mean you calculated match your understanding of “typical?</strong>
+    102. <strong style="color: red;"> Does the mean you calculated match your understanding of “typical?</strong>

-    103<strong style="color: red;"> Why is the mean not capturing our notion of “typical?” </strong>
+    103. <strong style="color: red;"> Why is the mean not capturing our notion of “typical?” </strong>

-8. Since you were introduced to the idea of the median as a measure of center at the beginning of class, have the students find the median value of the data on their sticky notes.
-If time permits, have them place the sticky notes in a line across the board in order (from least to greatest) and have them find the middle number.
-The median value will be 0.
+8. Since you were introduced to the idea of the median as a measure of center at the beginning of class, what do you think will be the median value for this data set?

+9. In your DS Journal, write the answers to the following questions:

-9. Ask students why there is such a large difference between the mean and median values even though they are both measures of center?
-Is there a specific reason why the mean is larger than the median for this particular set of data? <span style="color:grey">***In this case, there was an outlier value that skewed the distribution and forced the balancing point to move to the right.***</span>
+    100. <strong style="color: red;">Why is there such a large difference between the mean and median values even though they are both measures of center? </strong>

+    101. <strong style="color: red;">Is there a specific reason why the mean is larger than the median for this particular set of data? </strong>

-10. Display the first 2 plots in the *Medians – Dotplots or Histograms*? file ([LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)).
-They are
+10. Download your material for the next activity *Medians – Dotplots or Histograms*? file ([LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)).
-labeled as plots for discussion for the *beginning* of class.
 Both the dotplot and histogram depict the number of candies eaten by a group of 17 high school students.
 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)</div>

-11. For the first 2 plots, ask students:
+11. <strong style="color: red;">For the first 2 plots, write your answers to the following questions in your DS Journal:</strong>

-    100. Which plot makes it easier to find the median number of candies eaten – the dot plot or the histogram?
-Why? <span style="color:grey">***The dot plot is easier because we can simply find the middle dot and record the value.
-It is harder on the histogram, because we would have to add up amount in each bar to find the middle person.***</span>
+    100. <strong style="color: red;">Which plot makes it easier to find the median number of candies eaten – the dot plot or the histogram?
+Why? </strong>

-    100. What is the median value? <span style="color:grey">***The median number of candies eaten is 1 candy.***</span>
+    101. <strong style="color: red;">What is the median number of candies eaten? </strong>

-12. Inform the students that they will practice finding medians of distributions using the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)).
-They will be determining medians when distributions have different shapes (e.g., symmetric, left-skewed, right-skewed).
+12. You will practice finding medians of distributions using the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)).
+You will be determining medians when distributions have different shapes (e.g., symmetric, left-skewed, right-skewed).

-13. Distribute the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)).
-Students should complete the handout individually first, then compare answers with their team members.
-Once each team has agreed upon their answers, discuss the handout as a class.
+13. Download the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)).
+Follow the instructions in your handout and complete it.

 <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.idsucla.org/IDS_Curriculum_v_5.0_preview/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)</div>

-14. Ask the following questions to elicit a team discussion about the relationship between means and
-medians:
+14. In your DS journal, answer the following questions:

-    100. What did you notice about the relationship between the mean and median values for the symmetric distributions? <span style="color:grey">***The mean and median values in the symmetric distributions - plots (a) and (d) - are fairly similar.
-For plot (a), the mean and median are exactly equal.
-For plot (d), the mean is actually larger than the median, but not by much (2.29 > 2).***</span>
+    100. <strong style="color: red;">What did you notice about the relationship between the mean and median values for the symmetric distributions? </strong>

-    100. What did you notice about the relationship between the mean and median values for the left-skewed distributions? <span style="color:grey">***The mean value was smaller than the median value in both of the left-skewed distributions - plots (c) and (f).
-Both plots had the same values for the mean (2.53) and the median (3.00) - clearly, the mean is much smaller than the median (2.53 &lt; 3).***</span>
+    101. <strong style="color: red;">What did you notice about the relationship between the mean and median values for the left-skewed distributions? </strong>

-    100. What did you notice about the relationship between the mean and median values for the right-skewed distributions? <span style="color:grey">***The mean value was larger than the median value in both of the right-skewed distributions - plots (b) and (e).
-For plot (b), the mean was only slightly higher than the median (1.18 > 1).
-For plot (e), the mean was a decent amount higher than the median (0.47 > 0).***</span>
+    102. <strong style="color: red;">What did you notice about the relationship between the mean and median values for the right-skewed distributions? </strong>

-15. Steer the discussion towards the relationship between the shape of a distribution and its corresponding mean and median values.
+15. Continue referring back to the activity sheet that you just answered, focus on the  relationship between the shape of a distribution and its corresponding mean and median values.

-    100. Is there a pattern that emerges between the mean and median values for differently shaped distributions? <span style="color:grey">***Yes!
-It seems that symmetric distributions will produce similar mean and median values, left-skewed distributions will produce smaller means and higher medians, and right-skewed distributions will produce higher means and smaller medians.***</span>
+    100. <strong style="color: red;">Is there a pattern that emerges between the mean and median values for differently shaped distributions? </strong>

-    100. For each of the plots in the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)), which value better matches your idea of “typical” for that specific distribution? <span style="color:grey">***For plot (a), both the mean and median agree and appear to be the balancing point of the distribution – both match what we think is typical.
-For plot (b), the median seems to be more typical, but the values are very close.
-For plot (c), the median appears to be a more typical value.
-For plot (d), both the mean and median appear to be capturing our idea of typical.
-For plot (e), the median is a better match to typical.
-For plot (f), the median is also a better match.***</span>
+    101. <strong style="color: red;">For each of the plots in the *Where is the Middle?* handout ([LMR_2.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.5_Where is the Middle.pdf)), which value better matches your idea of “typical” for that specific distribution? </strong>

-16. Steer the discussion so that students recognize that the better measures of center for skewed distributions are typically medians, and the better measures for center for symmetric distributions are typically means.
+16. <strong style="color: red;"> What patterns can we recognize to be the better measures of center for skewed distributions, and for symmetric distributions?</strong>

-17. Display the last 2 plots in the *Medians – Dotplots or Histograms* file ([LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)).
-They are labeled
+17. Consider the last 2 plots in the *Medians – Dotplots or Histograms* file ([LMR_2.4](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 2_v_5.0/LMR_2.4_Medians - Dotplots or Histograms.pdf)).
-as plots for discussion for the end of class.
 Both the dot plot and histogram depict the number of candies eaten by a group of 330 high school students.

-18. For the last 2 plots, ask students:
+18. <strong style="color: red;">Answer the following questions in your DS journal:</strong>

-    100. Which plot makes it easier to find the median number of candies eaten – the dot plot or the histogram?
-Why? <span style="color:grey">***The histogram is easier because we can estimate based on the distribution’s shape.
-There are too many dots in the dot plot to find the exact middle person.***</span>
+    100. <strong style="color: red;">Which plot makes it easier to find the median number of candies eaten – the dot plot or the histogram?
+Justify your answer.</strong>

-    100. What is the median value? <span style="color:grey">***The median number of candies eaten is 7 candies.***</span>
+    101. <strong style="color: red;">What is the median value? </strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-In you DS journal, do a quick write about what you think are the 3 most important topics you learned on this lesson.
+<strong style="color: red;">Do a quick write in your DS journal about what you think are the 3 most important topics you learned on this lesson.

 Calculate the median values for each of the personality color scores.

 Compare the median values to the mean values (calculated in [Lesson 2](lesson2.md)) and make a decision about the possible shape of the distribution if we were to create a dot plot of the scores.
-Justify your answer.
+Justify your answer.</strong>